-- Director, “Caribbean Sunburst,” a major four-day festival featuring top Reggae performers on Miami’s Biscayne Bay, 1982.
+- Director, “Caribbean Sunburst,” a four-day festival featuring top Reggae performers on Miami’s Biscayne Bay, 1982.

 - Host “Strick’ly Reggae,” a twice-weekly radio program on WAVS-AM (Ft.
 Lauderdale) and WVCG-AM (Miami), 1991 & 1992.

-- Executive producer of Dancehall Dynamite, a CD for NYC’s Relativity/Atlantic Records, coordinating 13-tracks of top names in Reggae and Dancehall, 1998.
+- Executive producer of Dancehall Dynamite, a CD for NYC’s Relativity/Atlantic Records, coordinating artists to present 13-tracks of top names in Reggae and Dancehall, 1998.

 - Introduced ReggaeReport.com, a popular Internet Archive for Reggae music, 1999.